Webler-Group/website-new/backend/README.md

 This is the backend for Webler.

-The app in this repo is deployed at www.render.com as a Web service.
+It is currently deployed at www.render.com as a Web service.

-Some quick tests:
-https://api-39hq.onrender.com/api/v1/sample ... returns a JSON
+Some quick tests for the API's and backend: https://api-39hq.onrender.com/api/v1/sample ... returns a JSON

 https://api-39hq.onrender.com/ ... just a plain HTML welcome page